doremichen/demo_set/README.md

 ---

 # 📄 License

-MIT License (or your preferred license)
+This project is licensed under the MIT License